github/vscode-codeql/CONTRIBUTING.md

 1. on first checkout
 2. whenever any of the non-TypeScript resources have changed
-3. on any change to files included in the webview
+3. on any change to files included in one of the webviews
+   - **Important**: This is easy to forget.
+You must explicitly run `npm run build` whenever one of the files in the webview is changed.
+These are the files in the `src/view` and `src/compare/view` folders.

 ### Installing the extension